 \paragraph{Stage II: Scripted Monologues.} For this stage, we prepared thirty short utterances consisting of two or three sentences each.
 We chose this length to allow for memorization, while still providing enough content to trigger facial expressions.
-However, to avoid inducing unnatural expressions, we did not prescribe specific emotions for each utterance.
-For instance, we did not ask to express anger for a sentence, but we did choose sentences that may naturally evoke it, and used punctuation to encourage it, \eg ``Will you please answer the darn phone?
+However, to avoid inducing unnatural expressions, we do not prescribe specific emotions for each utterance.
+For instance, we do not ask to express anger for a sentence, but we do choose sentences that may naturally evoke it, and used punctuation to encourage it, \eg, ``Will you please answer the darn phone?
 The constant ringing is driving me insane!''
-We instructed the subjects to split their screens to show both this list and the call video, see Stage II in Figure~\ref{fig:dataset}(a).
-More details, including the full list of utterances can be found in the Supplementary.
+We instruct the subjects to split their screens to show both this list and video call and encourage them to speak to their recording partner when reciting, see Stage II in Figure~\ref{fig:dataset}(a).
+More details, including the full list of utterances can be found in the Supplement.

-\paragraph{Privacy Considerations.} Face videos are sensitive data, since a person's face is a key identifier.
-We took on this task with care to ensure good data governance.
-Our proposal for the data capture protocol was approved by an Institutional Review Board (IRB).
-Our goal was to provide exhaustive and transparent information to participants about our data capture procedure, future plans with the dataset (including our intent to create synthetic data samples), and conditions under which future research would be conducted---by us and interested third parties.
-The participants were also asked to confirm whether their data can be used for research beyond identity validation, and whether it could be shown in public disclosures.
-Each file in our dataset is annotated with their responses.